Amir-Hofo/Age_Gender_Race_Estimation_with_Resnet/README.md

-# Age_Gender_Race_Estimation_with_Resnet50
+# Age_Gender_Race_Estimation_with_Resnet
-Estimate age, gender, and ethnicity from facial images using a ResNet-50 model.
+Estimate age, gender, and ethnicity from facial images using a ResNet model.